Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/getting_started/_index.md

 - An [Azure Developer CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/overview) template that can be used to for a more streamlined experience.

 ![Screenshot showing deployment flow diagram for Bicep-based deployments](./deployment_flow.png)

-HCIBox uses an advanced automation flow to deploy and configure all necessary resources with minimal user interaction.
-The previous diagram provides an overview of the deployment flow.
-A high-level summary of the deployment is:

-- User deploys the primary Bicep file (_main.bicep_).
-This file contains several nested objects that will run simultaneously.
-  - Host template - deploys the _HCIBox-Client_ VM.
-This is the Hyper-V host VM that uses nested virtualization to host the complete HCIBox infrastructure.
-Once the Bicep template finishes deploying, the user remotes into this client using RDP to start the second step of the deployment.
-  - Network template - deploys the network artifacts required for the solution
-  - Storage account template - used for staging files in automation scripts and as the cloud witness for the HCI cluster
-  - Management artifacts template - deploys Azure Log Analytics workspace and solutions and Azure Policy artifacts
-- User remotes into _HCIBox-Client_ VM, which automatically kicks off a PowerShell script that:
-  - Deploys and configure three (3) nested virtual machines in Hyper-V
-    - Two (2) Azure Stack HCI virtual nodes
-    - One (1) Windows Server 2019 virtual machine
-  - Configures the necessary virtualization and networking infrastructure on the Hyper-V host to support the HCI cluster.
-  - Deploys an Active Directory domain controller, a Windows Admin Center server in gateway mode, and a Remote Access Server acting as a BGP router
-  - Generates an ARM template and parameters file to use to validate and deploy the cluster via Azure portal
-- User takes the generated ARM template and parameters file and uses them to validate and deploy the cluster in Azure portal

 ## Deployment options and prerequisites